Inria-Empenn/spmbasics/README.md

 * Important note regarding to the base folder: Base folder should contain the results from the [batch_step](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/introduction/) interface.
 It is recommended to run the ```shasum_checker.sh``` on it once it is finished and then lock the writing access using ``` chmod a=rx -R filename ``` for linux.

-* Make sure to save your results of preprocessing into different folders and direct their paths accordingly.
+* <u> REMINDER</u>: Make sure to save your results of preprocessing into different folders and direct their paths accordingly.

 * For example, for results which obtained from  interface create a ```BATCH``` folder with the input data and make SPM run from there so it will create results of the  batch interface.

+* You can see the results of your shasum comparisons as a text file in the ```/results``` folder.

 Lastly keep in mind that every  instruction in this repo can change and serves the purpose of  my learning and testing.

 If you notice anything needs to be edited or fixed, feel free to open an issue.
+I don't have an issue template right now.
 Thanks for your time and attention. :smile: